Canadian Forts

 (1778 - 1782), Starrs Point

 A local militia two-story barracks built to protect the town against American privateers during the American Revolution.
 Sold in 1782 and thereafter used as a private residence.
+Restored in 1992 and operated as a historic country inn, but now again a private residence.
 Located at 1464 Starrs Point Road.

 Cornwallis Fort